kalisio/kdk/docs/api/map/map-mixins.md

 ![2D marker cluster](../../assets/marker-cluster-2D.png)

 ::: tip
-If you want to disable a default clustering configuration like `cluster: { disableClusteringAtZoom: 18 }` on a per-layer basis you have to explicitely unset it on your layer options using `cluster: { null }`.
+If you want to disable a default clustering configuration like `cluster: { disableClusteringAtZoom: 18 }` on a per-layer basis you have to explicitely unset it on your layer options using `cluster: null` or `cluster: false`.
 :::

 ### Additional feature types